jefferya/dspace_api_tools/README.md

 `index` is empty if a thing is not found in Jupiter (e.g., a UI entered, hand-crafted test in Scholaris) `dspace_id` is nan/empty if a thing is not found in DSpace (e.g., an ERA item has not been migrated into Scholaris)

+Note for bitstreams, all DSpace bitstreams are included in the report, including the DSpace generated bitstreams.
+One can limit and remove if the bundlename is not ORIGINAL.

 #### Audit: Technical Details

 ##### How to how to extend the JSON flattening